Ultravis66/Guided-Trajectory-Neural-Net/README.md

 This repository builds directly on the physics engine from my companion project Trajectory-Monte-Carlo: https://github.com/Ultravis66/Trajectory-Monte-Carlo

-## Note: you must run the Trajectory simulation before this one will run.
+## Note: you must run the Trajectory simulation in the other repository before this one will work.

 In that project, a quasi-6-DoF GnC model was created to simulate thousands of trajectories under randomized target and wind conditions.
 This repository extends that work into the machine-learning domain by generating a large fixed-size dataset and training a neural network surrogate that can emulate flight with orders-of-magnitude speedup.